Wausau Homes vs. Prefab Homes

 The term “prefab home” is simply a generic term used to describe any type of home built in a factory.
 A prefabricated home can be a mobile home, modular home, kit home, post-and-beam home, log home, or a panelized home.
 Each type of construction is fairly specific and limiting in design.

-At Wausau Homes our proven Component Construction process allows us to customize every aspect of your home to your family's lifestyle.
+At Wausau Homes our proven Component Construction process allows your independent Wausau Homes Builder to customize every aspect of your home to your family’s lifestyle.
 Our factory-crafted building process does not limit our designs.
-We have the capabilities and expertise needed to build your dream home in as few as 3 months, at a competitive price you can feel good about.
+Your Wausau Homes Builder can build your dream home in as few as 3 months, at a competitive price you can feel good about.

 Wausau Homes vs. Manufactured Homes